Seeed-Studio/ModelAssistant/docs/tutorials/training/fomo.md

     width=192
 ```

-After QAT training, the quantized model will be automatically exported, and its storage path will be `out/qat_model_test.tflite`.
+After QAT training, the quantized model will be automatically exported.
 You can use the following command to verify it:

 ```sh
 python3 tools/test.py \